Point72 Asset Management L.P. Sells 66,449 Shares of Merit Medical Systems, Inc. (NASDAQ:MMSI)

-Point72 Asset Management L.P. cut its holdings in shares of Merit Medical Systems, Inc. (NASDAQ:MMSI – Get Rating) by 41.4% during the second quarter, Holdings Channel.com reports.
-The fund owned 93,909 shares of the medical instruments supplier’s stock after selling 66,449 shares during the period.
-Point72 Asset Management L.P.’s holdings in Merit Medical Systems were worth $5,096,000 at the end of the most recent reporting period.
+Point72 Asset Management L.P. reduced its stake in shares of Merit Medical Systems, Inc. (NASDAQ:MMSI – Get Rating) by 41.4% in the second quarter, Holdings Channel reports.
+The fund owned 93,909 shares of the medical instruments supplier’s stock after selling 66,449 shares during the quarter.
+Point72 Asset Management L.P.’s holdings in Merit Medical Systems were worth $5,096,000 as of its most recent filing with the Securities & Exchange Commission.

 Merit Medical Systems, Inc designs, develops, manufactures, and markets single-use medical products for interventional, diagnostic, and therapeutic procedures, primarily in cardiology, radiology, oncology, critical care, and endoscopy.
 The company operates in two segments, Cardiovascular and Endoscopy.